Waiting for Bus 6

 Alex

-It is curious that you and my character are very similar.
-Then, I am very similar to your character.
+I just noticed...
+It's curious that you, personally, and my character are very similar.
+Then, I'm very similar to your character.

 Blake

 You used us, flipped.
 Playwrights use people they know all the time.
-What is the rule?
+What's the rule?
 Write what you know?

 Alex